-For all periods up to and including the year ended 31st March, 2021, the Company had prepared its financial statements in accordance with Accounting Standards notified under the Section 133 of the Companies Act, 2013, read together with Rule 7 of the Companies (Accounts) Rules, 2014 ('Previous GAAP').
-Detailed explanation on how the transition from previous GAAP to Ind AS has affected the Company's Balance Sheet.
+For all periods up to and including the year ended 31 March, 2021, the Company prepared its financial statements in accordance with the accounting standards notified under the section 133 of the Companies Act 2013, read together with paragraph 7 of the Companies (Accounts) Rules, 2014 (Indian GAAP).
+These financial statements for the year ended 31 March, 2022 are the first the Company has prepared in accordance with Ind AS.
+Refer note 27 for information on how the Company adopted Ind AS.